baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 ### Android Dependencies on Linux

-The Java Development Kit can be installed with:
+The JDK 8 can be installed with:

 ```
 sudo apt-get install openjdk-8-jdk
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 ```

 The Android SDK and NDK can be set up with the following steps.
 They are also mirrored in our Travis-CI [setup script](util/travis/android_setup.sh) for Android.
-We are currently targeting build-tools 26.0.1 and NDK r14b.

-SDK links are pulled from [here](https://developer.android.com/studio/index.html).
+SDK links are pulled from [here](https://web.archive.org/web/20171026083141/https://developer.android.com/studio/index.html) (older versions are no longer linked from the android site, but the downloads still work).

 NDK links are pulled from [here](https://developer.android.com/ndk/downloads/older_releases.html).